zahsa/zahsa.github.io/notes/python.md

 # Dictionary
-- key-value pairs, un-ordered, mutable
+- key-value pairs, unordered (the elements are not stored in any specific order), mutable (you can modify their contents after creation)
 - elements go inside {}

 # Set